wirthjohannes/BlueLib/Logging.md

 With this alternative approach it is possible to explicitly specify the string being used to determine whether a log message should be displayed (the "log unit").
 This is specified by instantiating a module `mkLogger(String)` which provides a single method `log(LogLevel,Fmt)` (the method has the same parameters as the `log` function detailed above).
+It also provides a convience method `logS(LogLevel,String)` to print only a static string.

+**Important**: The "name" string provided at module instantiation must *NOT* contain whitespaces.

 Example:
 ```